CodingAvenue/codestop-course-php-advance/content/CustomExceptions/CustomExceptions.q.md

 Execute the program.
 What are the error messages?

- - Undefined variable: `new` in /Main.php on line number 7
+ - Undefined variable: `new` in /main.php on line number 7

- - Error: Class `'DivideByNegativeException'` not found in /Main.php on line number 9
+ - Error: Class `'DivideByNegativeException'` not found in /main.php on line number 9

- - Uncaught Error: Class `'DivideByNegativeException'` not found in /Main.php on line number 9
+ - Uncaught Error: Class `'DivideByNegativeException'` not found in /main.php on line number 9

- - Error: Call to undefined function `DivideByNegativeException()` in /Main.php on line number 10
+ - Error: Call to undefined function `DivideByNegativeException()` in /main.php on line number 10

- - Uncaught Error: Call to undefined function `DivideByNegativeException()` in /Main.php on line number 10
+ - Uncaught Error: Call to undefined function `DivideByNegativeException()` in /main.php on line number 10

 /// type=SS, id=98d70caa-9ab8-4c49-bb4a-fdeaf73540bc, answer=[5]

 Which statement best describes the error?

- - There is no `new` keyword specified after `throw` on line 7 of `Main.php`.
+ - There is no `new` keyword specified after `throw` on line 7 of `main.php`.

- - There is no semicolon `;` at the end of the statement on line 7 of `Main.php`.
+ - There is no semicolon `;` at the end of the statement on line 7 of `main.php`.

- - There is no open curly brace `{` after the `if` construct on line 6 of `Main.php`.
+ - There is no open curly brace `{` after the `if` construct on line 6 of `main.php`.

- - In the `throw` statement on line 7 of `Main.php`, the `throw` keyword is misspelled as `throws`.
+ - In the `throw` statement on line 7 of `main.php`, the `throw` keyword is misspelled as `throws`.

- - There is no `require_once()` statement that includes the `DivideByNegativeException.php` file in the `Main.php` file.
+ - There is no `require_once()` statement that includes the `DivideByNegativeException.php` file in the `main.php` file.

 :::

-/// type=CR, id=f4f2b2ec-00f9-4044-bde4-ffb76e3920db, answer=[tests/CustomExceptions/MissingRequireStatementTest.php], filename=[Main.php,DivideByZeroException.php,DivideByNegativeException.php]
+/// type=CR, id=f4f2b2ec-00f9-4044-bde4-ffb76e3920db, answer=[tests/CustomExceptions/MissingRequireStatementTest.php], filename=[main.php,DivideByZeroException.php,DivideByNegativeException.php]

-Correct the code so that it outputs the string `Exception caught: A negative number as a divisor is encountered in /Main.php`.
+Correct the code so that it outputs the string `Exception caught: A negative number as a divisor is encountered in /main.php`.

 ```php
 <?php